Olwar/roger-skyline1/README.md

 		restart nginx `sudo systemctl restart nginx`

 		then finally if everything is good change the 302 to 301 in the /etc/nginx/sites-available/default, this makes the redirect permanent.

+All right people, it's time for the final stage which is deployment automation.
+For this I will create a simple script.

+		You can see it in deploy.sh